-We are a party to an employment agreement with each of our named executive officers.
+We are a party to an employment agreement with each of our named executive officers, with the exception of Mr. Abram and Mr. Myron, each of whose employment agreement was terminated in connection with his retirement.
 The employment agreements provide for certain payments and benefits to be provided to our named executive officers if their employment is terminated by us without Cause (as defined in each employment agreement) or by the named executive officer for Good Reason (as defined in each employment agreement), or if we give notice that we do not intend to renew the term of the named executive officer's employment when the term ends (a "Non-Renewal Termination").
-The benefits are (i) continuation of salary or like payments ("Separation Payments") for a specified period, paid in accordance with our normal payroll practices, (ii) post-employment coverage under our health, dental and vision plans, to the extent that such coverage is available under the plans, with the Company continuing to pay the same amount for such coverage as was paid when the executive officer was employed (with the executive officer paying the remaining cost of the coverage) for a 12 month period (except in the case of termination by the Company of Mr. McCafferty's employment without Cause, or termination by him for Good Reason, which would result in him receiving such benefit for 18 months); provided that, in the event postemployment health care coverage is not available under the Company's health insurance plan, then the Company will pay the executive officer the premium cost for such insurance that the Company would have paid if the executive officer had been permitted to continue coverage thereafter, and (iii) any unpaid discretionary cash bonus awarded for the year prior to the year in which the named executive's termination of employment occurs, which shall be paid in a lump sum on the normal bonus payment date (collectively, the "Separation Benefits").
-Additionally, each of Messrs.
-Abram, Myron and Heinlein and Ms. Doran will be entitled to receive accrued but unpaid Tax Equalization Payments at the time of termination of any such executive officer's employment under the circumstances specified in the applicable named executive officer's charts set forth below under "Quantification of Termination Benefits."
-These benefits are in addition to our obligation to pay each named executive officer accrued but not yet paid base salary and any accrued but unused vacation, in each case through the date of termination of such executive officer's employment.
+The benefits are (i) continuation of salary or like payments ("Separation Payments") for a specified period, paid in accordance with our normal payroll practices, (ii) post-employment coverage under our health, dental and vision plans, to the extent that such coverage is available under the plans, with the Company continuing to pay the same amount for such coverage as was paid when the executive officer was employed (with the executive officer paying the remaining cost of the coverage) for a 12 month period (except in the case of (A) Mr. D'Orazio, who will receive such benefit for 18 months, and (B) Mr. McCafferty, who will receive such benefit for 18 months following a termination by the Company of Mr. McCafferty's employment without Cause, or termination by him for Good Reason); provided that, in the event post-employment health care coverage is not available under the Company's health insurance plan, then the Company will pay the executive officer the premium cost for such insurance that the Company would have paid if the executive officer had been permitted to continue coverage thereafter, (iii) any unpaid discretionary cash bonus awarded for the year prior to the year in which the named executive's termination of employment occurs, which shall be paid in a lump sum on the normal bonus payment date, and (iv) in the case of Mr. D'Orazio only, payment of a pro-rated portion of Mr. D'Orazio's target bonus for the year in which he is terminated, which pro-rated amount would be determined based upon the period of the year he served as Chief Executive Officer prior to the termination date.
+The compensation provided for in the foregoing sentence is referred to as the "Separation Benefits".
+The Separation Benefits are in addition to our obligation to pay each named executive officer accrued but not yet paid base salary and any accrued but unused vacation, as well as accrued and not yet paid Tax Equalization Payments, in each case through the date of termination of such executive officer's employment.

-Additionally, Ms. Doran and Mr. Heinlein are entitled to reimbursement for relocation expenses from North Carolina, in the case of Ms. Doran, and Bermuda, in the case of Mr. Heinlein, under the circumstances specified in the applicable named executive officer's chart set forth below under "Quantification of Termination Benefits" below.
+Additionally, Ms. Doran and Mr. Heinlein are entitled to reimbursement for relocation expenses from North Carolina, in the case of Ms. Doran, and Bermuda, in the case of Mr. Heinlein, under the circumstances specified in the applicable named executive officer's chart set forth below under "Quantification of Termination Benefits".